GTK-THANGELLA-17/Movie-Pulse/APPLICATION_README.md

 ---

-**MoviePulse** - Empowering creators with audience intelligence, one opinion at a time.
+**Audience-Pulse** - Empowering creators with audience intelligence, one opinion at a time.

 *Join thousands of viewers worldwide in shaping the future of entertainment.*